 .
 Throughout this war the government lied to and deceived not only its own public but also the US Congress, the UN and the whole world.

-12. This 1971 ruling by a US Judge clearly implies that for democracy to work properly the press should (on behalf of us, the citizens) rigorously and continually examine government and expose any wrong-doing.
+12. This 1971 ruling by a US Judge clearly implies that for democracy to work properly the press should (on behalf of us, the citizens) rigorously and continually examine government, corporations and the powerful and expose any wrong-doing.
 This is a very important principle – but one which has not been upheld fully (or anything like it) in the US since 1971.
 Of course, it was a ruling by a US Court for the US, not for anywhere else in the world.
 Both in the US and around the world this principle has not been upheld - indeed the vast majority of the world's press and media do not even remotely adhere to this principle.

 Obviously, we cannot detail all the failures of the world’s press and media here, but we include three examples below to trigger your own ideas and observations.